darthwalsh/LifeLog2CSV/README.md

 # LifeLog2CSV
+[Sony LifeLog](https://www.sonymobile.com/us/apps-services/lifelog/) deprecated their web API, and [they don't provide a way to export sleep data](https://stackoverflow.com/questions/46079877/how-to-download-sony-lifelog-sleep-data).

-Extract data from [Sony LifeLog](https://darthwalsh.visualstudio.com/LifeLog2CSV?line=2&lineStyle=plain&lineEnd=2&lineStartColumn=26&lineEndColumn=38) by parsing screenshots of the mobile app.
+Extract sleep data from by parsing screenshots of the mobile app.

 # Getting Started
-To use the app, for now you need to run it from Visual Studio
+To use the app, for now you need to run it from Visual Studio.
+Eventually there will be a command line executable.

-# Build and Test
+# Design
-Open Visual Studio, and run tests
+- LifeLogParser scrapes the image for sleep information.
+- LifeLogGUI lets you debug the screen scraping by letting you watch where the scraping is looking.

 # Contribute
 You can help by filing issues, fixing bugs, and sharing this with your friends.

+If you want to send a pull request, please run test cases and format before submitting.